Optimal Exploration of New Products under Assortment Decisions: Introduction

 \subsection{Our contribution}

 \paragraph{Model.} The platform decides on an assortment of at most $c$ items to offer at each time step, and customers choose among these items according to a multinomial logit (MNL) model.
 The attraction parameter $w_i$ for product $i$ is known for incumbent products and unknown for entrants.
 For entrants, there is a known prior distribution $\mathcal{F}$ from which their attraction parameters are drawn.
 When a customer purchases an entrant, they leave a review for it\footnote{Our results easily extend if customers leave a review with some probability.}, which reveals its true attraction parameter $w_i$ to future customers.
-Prior to a purchase, the entrant has a nominal attraction parameter $h(\mathcal{F})$, where $h$ is a mapping from the prior belief distribution to a scalar.
+Prior to a purchase, the entrant has a cold-start attraction parameter $\tildew$.
 This paper focuses on the noiseless setting where a single purchase fully reveals the true attraction parameter (we discuss this assumption below).
 We study an infinite-horizon setting and measure performance by regret, defined as the revenue loss relative to the revenue from the optimal assortment when all attraction parameters are known.
 The full model is formalized in Section~\ref{sec:model}.

 \paragraph{Our results.} Under this model, we characterize the optimal exploration policy that minimizes total regret, when all items have the same revenue.
 In particular, our results are summarized below. \begin{enumerate} \item \textbf{Single entrant}: With one entrant and multiple incumbents (Section~\ref{sec:exploring_single_entrant}), the optimal assortment combines the entrant with the $c-1$ most attractive incumbents.
 This is optimal for any prior distribution $\mathcal{F}$ where there is a non-zero probability that the optimal assortment contains the entrant (irrespective of the incumbent or nominal attraction parameters).
 This result offers a clear, easy-to-implement guideline for platforms: include top incumbents in the assortment along with the entrant. \item \textbf{Multiple entrants}: With multiple entrants (Section~\ref{sec:optimal_exploration_multiple_entrants}), the optimal assortment displays $\ell$ of them together with $c-\ell$ of the top incumbents.
 We derive a closed-form expression for the optimal $\ell$, which increases when entrants are more likely to be valuable compared to incumbents (based on the prior $\mathcal{F}$ and the weights $w_i$).
 That is, when entrants have high potential, then exploring with more entrants simultaneously is beneficial so that the platform can discover a high-value entrant sooner.